 Who has seen more in your ability to succeed than you did?

-American pair skater Alexa Scimeca Knierim, who competed on Olympic ice in PyeongChang with her husband and partner Chris Knierim, recently shared that the couple wouldn’t be where they are today without their coach, Dalilah Sappenfield:
+American pair skater Alexa Scimeca Knierim, who competed on the ice in the 2018 PyeongChang Olympics with her husband and partner Chris Knierim, recently shared that the couple wouldn’t be where they are today without their coach, Dalilah Sappenfield:

 “She changed me to be the athlete I dreamed about being before I moved to her.
 She got a handle on my mentality and was able to use the best qualities of myself in training.
 Doing so, she helped me reach a lot of goals that I had wanted to.”